airwedjiex1/style_cmp/README.md

 Author: Samuel Kent

-A more complex CL utility to analyze and compare the writing/language style of text files
+A more complex CL utility to analyze and compare the writing/language style of given text files

 A Tool to examine and compare the writing/language style of certain text files.